Pacific Law and Culture Conference

 - Numerous motel options on nearby Riccarton Rd.

 - Student-style accommodation at Rochester & Rutherford Hall on Ilam Rd.
 Rooms at Rochester & Rutherford are single rooms with shared bathroom.
-The cost is $64 per person per night (including continental breakfast) plus booking fee http://www.rochester-rutherford.org.nz/
+The cost is $64 per person per night (single bedroom, shared bathroom, includes breakfast) http://www.rochester-rutherford.org.nz/

 Note: If you wish to stay at Rochester and Rutherford Hall, this should be booked at the time you register for the Conference.
-Online Conference registration will open in mid-April.
+Online Conference registration is now open.
 For all other accommodation options, please book directly with the relevant hotel or motel.

-We are grateful for the support of the following organisations: New Zealand Law Foundation, Canterbury Law Review Trust, and Bridgeside Chambers, and College of Law.
+We are grateful for the support of the following organisations: New Zealand Law Foundation, Canterbury Law Review Trust, Bridgeside Chambers, College of Law, New Zealand Defence Force, Parry Field Lawyers, Institute of Professional Legal Studies and the College of Business and Law.

 Further details about the Conference will be available here in due course.
 In the meantime, for more information, please contact: